pretix/pretix/doc/user/events/create.rst

 We recommend to use this feature only if you really know that you need it and if you really run a lot of events, not if you run e.g. a yearly conference.
 You can read more on this feature :ref:`here <subevents>`.

-Once you set these values, you can procede to the next step:
+Once you set these values, you can proceed to the next step:

 .. thumbnail:: ../../screens/event/create_step2.png
    :align: center
    :class: screenshot

-In this step, you will be asked more detailled questions about your event.
+In this step, you will be asked more detailed questions about your event.
 In particular, you can fill in the following fields:

 Name